Introduction

 java --version echo $JAVA_HOME echo $PATH

-Given below is the reference of my system’s root bash_profile file
+Given below is the reference of our system’s root bash_profile file

 [root@localhost ~]# cat /root/.bash_profile